Jenifer Bamuturaki: Career

 As of February 2019, Bamuturaki's career stretched back nearly 30 years.
 She started out as a guest relations officer at the Kampala Sheraton Hotel.
 Most of her career has been in marketing, in the hospitality and travel industries.
 When the defunct Air Uganda was formed in 2007, Bamuturaki joined and worked in the sales and later in the marketing departments.

 In 2019, when the government of Uganda revived Uganda Airlines, Bamuturaki was hired as the commercial manager of the new airline.
 However, after the probationary period ended, she was not given a long-term contract.
 She left the airline to pursue other business interests c.
 March 2020.

 Following the suspension and interdiction of the entire board of directors and many senior management executives at the airline in April 2021, the shareholders recalled Bamuturaki and made her the acting CEO.

+In February 2026, Yoweri Museveni, the president of Uganda, who had appointed her CEO in 2022, terminated her services and appointed Girma Wake as a management consultant and acting CEO responsible for selecting a replacement CEO and a competent management team, in collaboration with the board of directors.

 Other considerations

 With her appointment as CEO, she became the first substantive CEO at the airline and the first woman in that position.
 Ephraim Bagenda and Cornwell Muleya were acting CEOs before Bamuturaki was named to head the country's national airline.

 In an interview with New Vision, soon after her appointment as substantive CEO, she outlined three areas, where the airline was focusing in the short and medium terms.
 The first task was to establish self ground-handling at Entebbe International Airport, no later than August 2022.
 The second task was to increase the destinations for the airline's A330-800 fleet.
 Destinations under consideration include Kinshasa, Lagos, Accra, Mumbai and Khartoum.
 The third task was to attempt to reduce operational costs.